 With EOS Utility (provided software, p.302) installed in your computer, you can connect the camera to the computer and shoot remotely while viewing the computer screen.
-For details, see the Software Instruction Manual (p.304) in the CD-ROM.
+For details, see the PDF Software Instruction Manual (p.305) on the CD-ROM.